pjeby/mockdown/README.md

 <!-- mockdown-set: --skip -->
 ```

-The difference between a `mockdown` directive and a `mockdown-set` one is that `mockdown` only affects the *next* code block encountered, while `mockdown-set` changes the current *default* options for the document.
+The main difference between a `mockdown` directive and a `mockdown-set` one is that `mockdown` only affects the *next* code block encountered, while `mockdown-set` changes the current *default* options for the document.

 So, anything you set with `mockdown-set` will *stay* set, until you change it with another `mockdown-set` -- even if it's temporarily overridden for one test with a `mockdown` directive.
 (This makes it easy to change an option for just one test, because you don't have to remember to change things *back* afterwards: just use a `mockdown` directive for anything that should apply to just one test.)

+(One other important difference between `mockdown` and `mockdown-set` directives is that `mockdown` directives must appear *immediately* before the code blocks they affect, without any other text or non-`mockdown` directives in between.
+Otherwise, parsing of the document will fail with a `SyntaxError`, to avoid any ambiguity as to the intended effects.)

+### Setting Options With Directives

 Directives aren't limited to toggling boolean flags like `skip` and `ignore`.
 You can also set non-boolean options values (e.g. `<!-- mockdown: stackDepth = 3 -->`) and even combine multiple option changes in a single directive, e.g.: